-Regardless of where you live, you can always have a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it into your home.
-This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and comfortable.
+Regardless of where you live, you can always have a furnace because a furnace will heat your home regardless of the weather conditions outside; however, a heat hump removes heat from the air outside your home, and brings it inside your home.
+This is why when temperatures start dropping under 50 degrees Fahrenheit, it becomes harder for a heat pump to produce sufficient heat to your home to keep you warm and cozy.

-If you do live in an area where you could go with either a heat pump or a furnace, there are a few things to think about.
-Heat pumps are highly energy efficient since they apply electricity to transfer heat from one area to another and do not actually have to produce heat themselves.
+If you happen to live in a region where you could go with either a heat pump or a furnace, there are a few things to consider.
+Heat pumps are highly energy efficient since they apply electricity to transfer heat from one section to another and do not actually have to produce heat themselves.
 They simply move heat that already exists from one zone to another, such as from outside your home to within your home.

-A furnace may sometimes be less costly to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace may sometimes be less expensive to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

-Still deciding which heating system is right for you?
+Still not sure which heating system is best for you?
 No sweat!
 Call San Antonio Air Service Experts at 210-570-9705 and we’ll come out to discuss your options and provide you a no-charge in-home estimate.
 We will talk to you soon!